roadiz/docs/themes/custom_assignations.rst

 For a simple website theme, base assignation will work for almost every cases.
-Using ``node`` or ``nodeSource`` data from your Twig template, you will be able to render all your pages datas.
+Using ``node`` or ``nodeSource`` data from your Twig template, you will be able to render all your page fields.

 Now imagine you need to load data from another node than the one being requested.
 Or imagine that you want to create a complex homepage which displays a summary